FID-Biodiversity/OntologyGenerator/README.md

 ```

 ### Configuration
 There is a `config` folder, holding all necessary configuration files for the BIOfid Ontology Collector to run.
 The general setup happens in the `general.json` configuration file.
 There you define the name and the data services of the ontologies.

+Currently, all needed classes have to be provided with their full class path for loading them.
+So, instead of only `FilterDataProcessor`, you have to give `de.biofid.services.data.processors.FilterDataProcessor`.
+The package path, you can simply read from the top of your respective Java class file. **For readability, the package path is omitted in this documentation, if unambitious, and only the Java class names are mentioned!**

-Each data service configuration takes the (optional) kewords `dataSourceClass`, `dataGeneratorClass`, and `dataProcessorClass`.
+All data service configuration take the (optional) keywords `dataSourceClass`, `dataGeneratorClass`, and `dataProcessorClass`.
 However, at least a valid `dataGeneratorClass` or `dataProcessorClass` has to be given!

 Additionally, the data service configuration takes the (also optional) keyword `parameters`.
 The latter holds the configuration data that is handed directly to the respective processing unit.